 The Plant Health Family of Apps from APS:Turf MD and Tomato MD

 “Plant Health” is a portal to APS’s new app collection, which includes Turf MD and Tomato MD.
 These apps offer high-quality, peer-reviewed images, diagnostic keys, tools, tips, and recommendations for the identification and management of various turf and tomato diseases.
-Each app is available separately for purchase for iPhone and iPad.
-Download the Plant Health app for free then purchase access to Turf MD and Tomato MD.
+Turf MD and Tomato MD are available separately for purchase in iPhone/iPad, and Android formats.
+Just download the Plant Health app for free then purchase access to Turf MD and Tomato MD.

-Turf MD ($2.99 introductory price) is an interactive reference tool for the identification and management of turfgrass diseases.
+Turf MD ($4.99) is an interactive reference tool for the identification and management of turfgrass diseases.
 Turf MD was designed for golf course superintendents, sports turf managers, turf scientists, extension professionals, and anyone responsible for turfgrass health.

 It includes a photo gallery, identification tools, decision support tools, an index of turfgrass diseases, and recommendations to help users identify and treat diseases.
 Specific features include:

-Tomato MD ($1.99 introductory price) is an interactive tomato reference tool that helps hobby and master gardeners, professional growers, and consultants identify and manage nearly 30 key diseases, insects, and physiological disorders.
+Tomato MD ($2.99) is an interactive tomato reference tool that helps hobby and master gardeners, professional growers, and consultants identify and manage nearly 30 key diseases, insects, and physiological disorders.
 The app is rich with images and tips covering everything from cultural to chemical management, offering specific features such as: